AbdelilahRami/e-commerce/README.md

-A ecommerce application developped using NodeJS ExpressJs, typescript, and prisma as ORM.
+An ecommerce application developped using NodeJS ExpressJs, typescript, and prisma as ORM.

 ##Setup